deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

     python -m deeppavlov interact deeppavlov/configs/ranking/ranking_insurance.json

-Now user can enter a text of context and get relevant contexts and
+Now a user can enter a text of context and get relevant contexts and
 responses:

 ::